 Note: Narcissists come in all shapes, sizes, colors and sexes.
 I’m going to use the “he” pronouns from here on out simply because statistically, narcissists are slightly more likely to be male (and for ease of reading).

 But when the narcissist finds himself spending too much time alone or with a lack of attention and admiration, or he’s directly defied, he becomes a whole other person.

-When you feel weak: How to stay strong in the face of a love bomber
+When you feel weak: How do you stay strong in the face of a love bomber?